If you like coffee cake, you’re going to want to try this old fashioned Cinnamon-Sugar Coffee Cake recipe. This vintage recipe is worth the effort.

 Be warned, instead of a batter this really makes a crumbly dough.
 Don’t worry if it doesn’t form a ball — you just need all the ingredients to have come together before you press it into a pan with floured hands.

 And don’t change a thing about the buttery cinnamon-sugar topping.
 It’s the best part.
 (Aren’t topping always the best part?)

 You can do this.
-Dust off that cake pan this weekend and give it a try.
+Dust off that cake pan this weekend and give this Cinnamon-Sugar Coffee Cake recipe a try.

 recipe from All About Home Baking, 1936

 - 3/4 tsp salt

 - 1/2 tsp cinnamon

 - Preheat the oven to 400 degrees.
 Grease a 9-inch cake pan all over the inside with a little butter.

 - In a large bowl, sift together the flour, baking powder, salt and sugar.
 Cut in the butter using a pastry cutter or two knives.